particle1331/ok-transformer/docs/intro.md

 This repository contains a collection of Jupyter notebooks on some machine learning topic that run end-to-end after some minimal initial setup, such as setting up the directory structure, downloading the required datasets, and setting up the environment.

-The name of this collection is from the following study which I found to be inspiring, or at least, reassuring:
+The name of this collection is inspired by the following study which has changed my approach to problem solving as part of a larger group of problem solvers:

 ```text
 Brackbill D, Centola D (2020) Impact of network structure on collective